Understanding the Predicate Offences to prevent money laundering

 Common Red Flags Associated with Predicate Offences

-It is essential for FIs and DNFBPs to identify red-flag indicators associated with predicate offences before putting in place controls to safeguard themselves against ML/TF risks and the risks from other illicit activities.
+It is essential for FIs and DNFBPs to identify red-flag indicators associated with Predicate Offences before putting in place controls to safeguard themselves against ML/TF risks and the risks from other illicit activities.

 Such red flags include: